spalger/kibana-style-guide/Readme.md

 [the opposition]: http://blog.izs.me/post/2353458699/an-open-letter-to-javascript-leaders-regarding
 [hnsemicolons]: http://news.ycombinator.com/item?id=1547647

-## 80 characters per line
+## 120 characters per line

-Limit your lines to 80 characters.
-Yes, screens have gotten much bigger over the last few years, but your brain has not.
-Use the additional room for split screen, your editor supports that, right?
+Try to limit your lines to 80 characters.
+If it feels right, you can go up to 120 characters.

 ## Use single quotes